Teaching Population: Hands-on Activities

 The resource is fully online – no book or CD-ROM needed!
-It offers 61 of our “best of” hands-on lesson plans and activities for grades K-12.
+It offers 61 of our “best of” hands-on lesson plans and activities for grades K-12, along with 24 student readings.
 User-friendly menus help you search for activities by grade, subject level and teaching concept.
 In addition to activity lesson plans, you’ll find supplemental materials for teachers and students that include background readings, case studies and infographics.

 After purchasing, you will receive a URL and passcode.
 Enter the site at any time to access up-to-date and classroom-ready resources.

 Sample a few of the lessons and readings found in the curriculum:

 Crowding Can Be Seedy (pdf): A simulation and gardening lab give students hands-on experience with the effects of increasing population density.

 Everything is Connected (pdf): Students identify ways that many factors in human society and the natural environment are interdependent by creating a concept map.